sartak/advent-of-code/2023/README.md

 So I started by figuring out how many steps "saturates" a 3x3 tile, being careful to account for parity.
 For the example it was ~50 steps lights up ~600 `.`s, for my input it was ~650 steps light up ~7500.
 I figured I could then do some kind of analysis to determine how far ahead of the saturated interior the frontier steps were.
 But that totally evaded my grasp.

 Insert two hours of banging my head against this.
 Then realized I could take what I've learned so far, open up a spreadsheet, and try finding patterns and charting.
 Starting with the example outputs, tried to combine them with the ~50 / ~600 numbers I'd found.
 No dice.
-Then I realized I'm not bound to the example outputs since I can run for arbitrary.
+Then I realized I'm not bound to the example outputs since my solution does work for arbitrary (small) inputs.
 Charting out 50, 52, 54, 56, etc steps wasn't much better either.
 All the curves I got were a little wonky.
-But then I tried stepping by 2 _ grid size (to maintain parity), and eureka - the acceleration was constant.
-The target number of steps doesn't evenly divide by grid size, so I tried stepping by 2 _ grid size modulo 65, which again formed a coherent pattern.
+But then I tried stepping by 2 \* grid size (to maintain parity), and eureka - the acceleration was constant.
+The target number of steps doesn't evenly divide by grid size, so I tried stepping by 2 \* grid size modulo 65, which again formed a coherent pattern.
 So then it was a simple matter of figuring out the polynomial.

 ![spreadsheet](misc/21.png)